ddemkiw/CV/README.md

 #Danielle Demkiw

-I'm a junior level Software Developer with a background in project management, technical writing and software support.
-Over the years I have become a seasoned international traveler, with experience living in  Vancouver, Calgary, Hong Kong, Edinburgh and London.
-I am a published technical writer with a specialization in internal documentation.
-I also have several years experience as a software support professional, with a specialization in international clients.
+A junior level Software Developer with a background in project management, technical writing and software support seaking a position at a company with a strong corporate environment that values teamwork and continuous learning.
+I am a published technical writer with a specialization in internal documentation as well as an experienced software support professional, with a specialization in international clients.
+Long suffering victim of the travel bug, I have become an avid and seasoned international traveler, with experience living in  Vancouver, Calgary, Hong Kong, Edinburgh and London.

 ##Professional Skills

 ###Management & Business Consultation

+- Coordinated of a team of six employees in the Central Services Department at a boutique law firm
+- Selected, trained and supervised a team of four employees in the Digital Archive Department for the only completely digital law firm in Vancouver
+- supervised the punctual delivery of daily mail and maintained a high standard for professionally finished legal documents
-Designed and created systems for customer feedback and continued department training Provided support to managers by assisting with heavy workloads, attending seminars  on their behalf and providing reports on daily activities
+- Designed and created systems for customer feedback and continued department training
+- Provided support to managers by assisting with heavy workloads, attending seminars on their behalf and providing reports on daily activities
-Developed a positive team environment; implemented and maintained effective  processes to ensure open, two-way communication Click to edit position descriptionResponsible for training and consulting with all Global Relay clients in Europe and Asia Responsible for designing and implementing internal processes and procedures for Global Relay Training Department Actively consulted with Global Relay technical writing department to produce official Global Relay documentation including officially published FAQ documents
+- Developed a positive team environment; implemented and maintained effective processes to ensure open, two-way communication

+- Responsible for designing and implementing internal processes and procedures for for teams from 6 to 26 employees.

+###Technical Writing

 Responsible for all internal documentation, including the design and continuous up-keep of the all wiki articles.

-###Technical Writing
+Actively consulted with Global Relay technical writing department to produce official Global Relay documentation including officially published FAQ documents
+Actively consulted with Global Relay technical writing department to produce official Global Relay documentation including officially published FAQ documents
+Responsible for all internal documentation, including the design and continuous up-keep of the all wiki articles.
 Developed and edited Murphy Battista LLP Archive Department Procedures Manual, 1st Edition, 2010 Developed and edited The Philosophy Department Newsletter (2005 - 2007) Responsible for writing all official Office Services Department communication for an audience of over 600 employees nationally